angeldsouza985-oss/signal-mirror-tree/README.md

 ## Overview

-The system is a **rule-based decision tree** that guides a user through reflection step by step.

-At each step:
+This project is a rule-based system that helps users reflect on their day using fixed choices At each step:

 * the user selects one option